Xilinx/mlir-aie/AIEDialect.md

 When using this operation, all resources in a physical device are available and the design does not need to be concerned with other potential users of a physical device.
-In addition, within an "aie.device" operation, tile addresses are absolute coordinates and are not intended to describe a relocatable design.
-To describe a portion of a device which may be relocatable, the intention would be to provide another operation, for instance maybe "aie.segment".
+In addition, within an `aie.device` operation, tile addresses are absolute coordinates and are not intended to describe a relocatable design.
+To describe a portion of a device which may be relocatable, the intention would be to provide another operation, for instance maybe `aie.segment`.
 The design itself is described using a region of code contained by the device operation.